noahhkim/Noahkim_androidchallenge/README.md

 ### Glide

 For gravatars.
-This is my go-to library; with just a few lines, I'm able to download the images, cache them and display a loading progress bar while the images were being loaded.
+This is my go-to library; with just a few lines, I'm able to download the images, cache them and display a loading progress bar while the images are being loaded.

 ### CircleImageView